The femoral nerve and its relevance to upper leg pain is the topic under discussion.

 Upper leg pain is a very common complaint in the chiropractic clinic; sometimes it's a femoral nerve condition.

 Upper leg pain can be a diagnostic nightmare.
-Is it a nerve impingement, and is it coming from the superior cluneal nerves, the lateral femoral cutaneous nerve or the femoral nerve and is it being pinched in the spine, psoas muscle or under the inguinal ligament?
+Is it a nerve impingement and is it coming from the superior cluneal nerves, the lateral cutaneous or the femoral?
+And is it being pinched in the spine, by the psoas muscle or under the inguinal ligament?

 Or is it a hip condition, perhaps one of the impingement syndromes like FAIS?